- videocam Live Webinar with Live Q&A

 Introduction

-This CLE webinar will guide patent counsel on Section 1498 and government intervention in patent rights.
-The panel will discuss march-in rights and Section 1498, including the practical consequences for patent holders, licensees, and government contractors.
-The panel will also discuss current litigation developments.
+This CLE webinar will guide patent counsel through the evolving landscape of Section 1498 and government intervention in patent rights, with a particular focus on recent public health disputes that have brought these issues back into the spotlight.
+The discussion will cover both march-in rights and Section 1498, examining how each mechanism operates, when it may be invoked, and the practical consequences for patent holders, licensees, and government contractors.

 Description